-Additionally, in a liquidation scenario, the value of the Debtor's real property and the collectability of its receivables becomes less certain.
+Additionally, in a liquidation scenario, the value of the Debtor's real property and the collectability of its receivables become less certain.
 In the absence of funding that would be critical to advancing the Litigation Claims (as would likely be the case in a liquidation scenario), the recovery on the Litigations Claims (however meritorious) becomes speculative.

-Under the Sale, the Debtor stands to receive approximately \$1,000,000 for the sale of its Commercial and Residential Units.
+Under the bulk sale to KFI, the Debtor stands to receive approximately \$1,090,000 for the sale of its Commercial and Residential Units and \$175,000 from collection of outstanding receivables.
 Absent the sale of its units, the Debtor has little alternative sources of recovery given that, among other things, the HUO has not paid any of the assessments imposed by the Debtor (and the HUO is responsible for approximately 64% of the Debtor's budget).
+Accordingly, under a liquidation process it is anticipated that Debtor would have less than \$175,000 available to pay all creditors.